python/cpython/Doc/library/tkinter.rst

    an interface to the Tk toolkit.
 The Tcl engine library has a C interface to create and operate interpreter instances, run Tcl commands and scripts with them and add custom commands that can be implemented in either Tcl or C.
-   It also implements a per-interpreter event queue.
+   It also implements a per-thread event queue (see `Threading model`_ for details).
    Each :class:`Tk` object embeds its own interpreter instance.
    Though :mod:`_tkinter` allows to execute entire Tcl scripts, the Python bindings typically only run single commands.

 Tk
    Tk is a Tcl module implemented in C that adds custom commands to create and